 Both subsidized and unsubsidized loans are guaranteed by the Department of Education either directly or through guarantee agencies.
 Nearly all students are eligible to receive a Stafford Loan regardless of credit score or other financial issues.
 Both types offer a grace period of six-months, which means that no payments are due until six-months after graduation or three months after the borrower becomes a less-than-full-time student without graduating.
 Both types have a fairly modest annual limit.
-The limit for the academic year is based on dependency and click here to fin Stafford Loan Limit information.
+The limit for the academic year is based on dependency.

 Parent PLUS Loan